lkuper/dissertation/talks/defense.md

 First up, I'm going to explain what I mean by "deterministic", what I mean by "parallel programming", and what I mean by "deterministic parallel programming".
 And I'm going to talk about some of the existing approaches to the problem of deterministic parallel programming.

 Then I'm going to explain what I mean by lattice-based data structures, and as part of that, we'll see how they generalize those existing approaches that I'll cover.
 Lattice-based data structures are called LVars for short, and we'll see why they're called that in a little while.
-I'll also show what we've done to prove that the LVars programming model is deterministic.

 I'm going to introduce the idea of quasi-determinism, which means "determinism modulo errors", as I'll explain later on.
-I'll show how we incorporate this idea in the LVars programming model, why it's an interesting property, and how we prove that the programming model is quasi-deterministic.
+I'll show how we incorporate this idea in the LVars programming model, and why it's such an interesting property.

+To support these claims of determinism and quasi-determinism, I actually have to prove that those properties are true.
+So I'm going to sketch out for you how I proved that our two flavors of the LVars programming model are deterministic and quasi-deterministic, respectively.

 Then, to support my claim of practicality, we're going to look at some real problems that we've solved using the LVars programming model.
 I have two case studies to show you.